databricks/spark-deep-learning/docs/README.md

     $ sudo gem install jekyll bundler
     $ sudo gem install jekyll-redirect-from pygments.rb

-Then run the prepare script (from within the `docs/` directory) to setup prerequisites and generate a wrapper "jekyll" script
+Then run the prepare script (from within the `docs/` directory) to setup prerequisites and generate a wrapper "jekyll" script in the docs folder
 	$ ./prepare -s <path_to_spark_home> -t <path_to_tensorframes_home>

 Execute `./jekyll build` from the `docs/` directory to compile the site.
-Compiling the site with Jekyll will create a directory called `_site` containing index.html as well as the rest of the compiled files.
+Compiling the site with Jekyll will create a directory called `site` in the root project directory that contains index.html as well as the rest of the compiled files.

-You can modify the default Jekyll build as follows:

-    # Skip generating API docs (which takes a while)
-    $ SKIP_API=1 ./jekyll build
+To view the generated docs, open site/index.html in a browser or run the following:
-    # Serve content locally on port 4000
+    # Serve content locally on port 4000 from the "site" directory
-    $ ./jekyll serve --watch
+    $ ./jekyll serve --destination "$(pwd)/../site" --watch

-Note that `SPARK_HOME` must be set to your local Spark installation in order to generate the docs.

 ## Uploading to Github Pages